shreyasudaya/Viral-GNN/README.md

 Sklearn,
 Torchvision

 ## Dataset
 The dataset utilized for training and testing the model comprises 10,334 complete genomic sequences of SARS-CoV-2, spanning 11 distinct variants.
 The DNA sequences are stored in the data/genomic.fna files.
 The dataset can be accessed from the NCBI website (https://www.ncbi.nlm.nih.gov/) by using the following keywords in the search.

 B.1.1.519, B.1.1.529 (Omnicron), B.1.1.7 (Alpha), B.1.351 (Beta), B.1.427, B.1.429, B.1.525, B.1.526, B.1.621, C.37 (Lambda), P.1 (Gamma).

 ## Dataset Preparation and Feature Extraction
-To ensure high-quality data for model training, preprocessing steps such as data cleaning, formatting, and organization were performed.
-In genomic sequence encoding, nucleotide sequences are represented as character strings consisting of A, C, G, and T. The dataset was preprocessed using one-hot encoding, K-mers, and FCGR-encoded heatmaps for 11 different SARS-CoV-2 variants available in the Dataset folder.
-The Feature Ext folder contains the respective feature, which is loaded through the code to facilitate conversion into different encoding formats.
+To ensure high-quality data for model training, preprocessing steps such as data cleaning, formatting, and organization were conducted.
+In genomic sequence encoding, nucleotide sequences are represented as character strings (A, C, G, and T).
+The dataset was processed using one-hot encoding, K-mers, and FCGR-encoded heatmaps for 11 SARS-CoV-2 variants available in the Dataset folder.
+The Feature Ext folder contains the corresponding features, which are loaded through the code to facilitate conversion into different encoding formats.

-## Used
+## Used FCGR Heatmap Encoded
 The Dataset consists of FCGR Encoded heatmap (K=3) images split into the image-net format, i.e., split into the train and test directories in the ratio of 3:1 for train and test.
 A separately prepared FCGR Heatmap split dataset can be found at https://www.kaggle.com/datasets/shreyasudaya/fcgr-covid-variants.

 ## Implementation